 Project I/DP.
 The I/DP for the project shall be computed by accumulating the mix design I/DPs and the joint density I/DPs.
 The accumulated quantities of materials for each element must be the same at the end of I/DP calculations for the project.

+REVISION OF SECTION 106

+CONTROL OF MATERIAL

+Revise Section 106 of the Standard Specifications as follows:

+Delete subsection 106.05 and replace with the following:

 106.05 Sampling and Testing of Hot Mix Asphalt.

 All HMA, Item 403, except HMA (Patching) and temporary pavement shall be tested in accordance with the following program of process control testing and acceptance testing: